 As I drew in my head, and was turning around,

 Down the chimney Captain Nick came with a bound.

-He wore a red waistcoast, plumed hat and black boot,
+He wore a red waistcoast, plumed hat and black boots,

 And his cape was all tarnished with ashes and soot.